 - If you don’t have the juice blend, then plain orange juice will be perfect.
 Then you also won’t need to add orange juice slices

 - Pineapple juice is too harsh a citrus to use on its own, but a mix of orange and pineapple juice will create a very nice marinade blend

 The first time I made Citrus Marinated Grilled Chicken Sandwich I only marinated it for an hour, because I totally forgot to do it earlier.
 The result was good, but it didn’t have enough flavor for me.
-The next time, I marinated it for 4 hours, discarded the marinade, smeared the chicken breast with roasted garlic, and let it sit for 30 minutes before grilling.
+Now I marinate it for at least 4 hours, then smear the chicken breast with roasted garlic and let it sit for 30 minutes before grilling.
 If you’ve never tried roasted garlic, you are missing out.
 The depth of flavor is incredible, and you could almost eat it plain.
 Almost.
 If you don’t like garlic, then you can skip this step.
 But I’m telling you, garlic does wonderful things to the chicken breast.